-Or maybe you are a volunteer group - I can do the same for you.
+Or maybe you are a volunteer group - I can tailor a course to your needs.

-Cost £65 per person or £275 for the group (travel costs may apply).
+Cost £75 per person or £350 for the group whichever is lower (travel costs may apply).

-I can run one to one courses either here in Wellington or at your venue.
-The course content will cover everything in the one day group course but in half a day.
+I can offer one to one tuition either here at Mower Meadow or at your venue.
+The course content will cover everything in the one day group course or can be tailored to your individual needs.